 Moral of One Million Pound Note

 The best moral of all the stories is that money did not corrupt the man’s character as it does more often.
-Here, Henry Adams was indeed an honest man, used his fame to help his friend in need.
+Here, Henry Adams was indeed an honest man, who used his fame to help his friend in need.
 Both gained wealth through the deal.
 Henry was able to keep his wealth abundant enough to pay short-term loans and marry the woman he loved.

 Personal Finance Lessons In Classic Literature: